UCONN

 Håkon published the first draft of the Cascading HTML Style Sheets proposal.

-Design goal in CSS and HTML was soon removed from the title of the specification.
+Design goals in CSS and HTML were soon removed from the title of the specification.

 CSS took into account that on the Web, the style of a document couldn't be designed by the author or the reader, cascaded, in some way; the capabilities of the display device and the browser.